Netabolics/model/README.md

 The model has been trained and benchmarked on multiple public datasets, showing improving out of distribution (OOD) generalization.
 The work is in progress and results are not yet published.

 We are constantly working to extend model's gene coverage.
 Currently, we are curating further gene-associated reactions to reach a complete coverage of the protein-coding genes and near-complete coverage of the known non-coding RNA genes.
+Our major planned update is to scale the model to multi-cellular systems.

 ## Further Reading